Cross Island Line: Line alignment

 Since its announcement, there has been controversy over the alignment of the line's Bukit Timah stretch crossing the Central Catchment Nature Reserve (CCNR) and MacRitchie Reservoir, which prompted the Nature Society Singapore to call for the line's realignment.
 Environmental groups have urged the Government not to build the MRT line under the CCNR.

 On 19 July 2013, the NSS put forward two proposed alternative alignments: a northern route that would run close to the Thomson–East Coast Line, heading west towards Mandai, Sungei Kadut and Gali Batu before terminating at Choa Chu Kang, and a southern route skirting the reserve along Lornie Road.
-Engineers noted the feasibility of constructing the line through the reserve without impacting the environment, though one said the decision "shouldn’t be just based on transport".
+One engineering professor Lee Der-Horng noted the possible feasibility of constructing the line through the reserve without impacting the environment, though he said the decision "shouldn't be just based on transport".

 A tender to assess the environmental impact of the line was called for on 24 February 2014 to facilitate civil works for the line.
-In July 2014, the LTA appointed Environmental Resources Management (S) Pte Ltd (ERM) to conduct the Environmental Impact Assessment (EIA) for the section of the line around and through the nature reserve.
-The EIA was to be conducted in two phases, with the first studying the ecosystem and physical conditions along both the straight and skirting alignments, as well as assessing how construction and operation of the line would affect the CCNR.
+In July 2014 the LTA appointed Environmental Resources Management (S) Pte Ltd (ERM) to conduct the Environmental Impact Assessment (EIA) for the section of the line around and through the nature reserve.
+The EIA was to be conducted in two phases with the first studying the ecosystem and physical conditions along both the straight and skirting alignments as well as assessing how construction and operation of the line would affect the CCNR.
 The Phase 1 EIA report was released in February 2016.

 Soil investigation works along the CCNR began in February 2017 and by October, was announced to be nearing completion by the end of the year.
 On 20 March 2018, the LTA declared that the findings on the environmental impact of drilling and other initial works would be completed later that year.
 The Phase 2 EIA report was released in September 2019.
 On 4 December 2019, the Ministry of Transport confirmed that the direct route underneath the CCNR had been chosen, with mitigating factors such as tunnelling deeper than usual under the CCNR as well as no surface works in the area.
 The construction cost is also expected to be $2 billion lower than the alternative alignments.

+In December 2022, the LTA awarded the contract for the design and construction of bored tunnels between Fairways Drive and Sin Ming Walk to a joint venture between Obayashi Corporation and Shanghai Tunnel Engineering Co (Singapore) Pte Ltd for $758 million.

 Phase 1

-On 25 January 2019, Transport Minister Khaw Boon Wan announced the alignment of CRL Phase 1.
+On 25 January 2019, then Transport Minister Khaw Boon Wan announced the alignment of CRL Phase 1 (CRL1).
 This segment of the line, spanning 29 km, consists of 12 stations from Aviation Park station to Bright Hill station.
 A new 57-hectare Changi East Depot was to be built to serve the line.
-CRL Phase 1 was expected to be completed in 2029.
+Construction of CRL1 officially began on 18 January 2023.
+Originally expected to be completed in 2029, the opening date was pushed back a year as a result of restrictions imposed on construction works due to the COVID-19 pandemic.